As Trump's tariffs take shape, is America really winning?

 For many, it was a bitter pill to swallow.
 French Prime Minister François Bayrou called the European Union deal — struck by European Commission President Ursula von der Leyen — a moment of "submission."

-The negative reaction was often compounded after Trump also claimed that countries such as Japan had agreed to hundred of millions of dollars in investments that would be carried out at his "direction."
+The negative reaction was often compounded after Trump also claimed that countries such as Japan had agreed to hundreds of millions of dollars in investments that would be carried out at his "direction."

-Officials in Asia second-largest economy rushed to clarify they were mostly loans.
+Officials in Asia's second-largest economy rushed to clarify that they were mostly loans.
 Nonetheless, a former official at Japan's Trade Ministry called it "humiliating."

 "I call this the psychology of surrender," says Alicia Garcia-Herrero, the Asia-Pacific chief economist for investment firm Natixis in Hong Kong.
 "Everybody is surrendering."

-But there may be far longer term consequences that are hard to foresee.
-Trump's tariff tactics, for example, could change how countries view — or are willing to interact with — the U.S. eroding any trust or good will that the America may have built up, analysts say.
+But there may be far-longer-term consequences that are hard to foresee.
+Trump's tariff tactics, for example, could change how countries view — or are willing to interact with — the U.S., eroding any trust or goodwill that America may have built up, analysts say.

 Garcia-Herrero believes it will ultimately be "detrimental for the U.S. in the long run" and will lead to "payback."